 Complex carbohydrates take longer to digest and are a more stable source of energy than simple carbohydrates.
-Complex carbohydrates are present in foods such as bread and pasta.
-Simple carbohydrates are in foods such as table sugar and syrups.
+Complex carbs are in foods such as bread and pasta.
+Simple carbs are in foods such as table sugar and syrups.

 Complex carbohydrates contain longer chains of sugar molecules than simple carbohydrates.
 The body converts these sugar molecules into glucose, which it uses for energy.
 As complex carbohydrates have longer chains, they take longer to break down and provide more lasting energy in the body than simple carbohydrates.